Saturday, 31 October 2015

 Raikes Mausoleum

-Raikes Mausoleum is 38 ft (12 m) high and 67 ft (20 m) in circumference.
-Quite something to spy nesting there in the woods at the North end of Welton Dale, a haunting presence.
-Built in 1818 by Robert Raikes (1765-1837), it was desecrated in the 1960's and a skull was stolen, later found near the Humber estuary.
-After a coroners inquest and police investigation the skull was returned and the large vault underneath the main structure was permanently sealed.
+Raikes Mausoleum stands 38 ft (12 m) high and measures 67 ft (20 m) in circumference.
+It is quite something to encounter, nestled in the woods at the northern end of Welton Dale—a haunting presence.
+Built in 1818 by Robert Raikes (1765–1837), it was desecrated in the 1960s, during which a skull was stolen.
+The skull was later found near the Humber Estuary.
+Following a coroner's inquest and police investigation, the skull was returned, and the large vault beneath the main structure was permanently sealed.

 David H Parker, who was born in the village in 1931, compiled a memoir about growing up there.
 He writes, "I will start at the northern end of the village at the top of Welton Dale where there are a few houses and a small church called Wauldby.
 This once belonged to the Raikes family who lived in the Manor House.
 Most of their ancestors are buried in a mausoleum which is in the corner of Welton Dale near the Beverley Road.
 It was built around 1818, with the main burial chamber under a round building which contained lead coffins on shelves around the walls.
 These had been broken into many years ago during the First World War, there was also a passage leading to another vault.
 A friend of mine, Bill Goldsmith, and I managed to get into the chamber when we were about twelve by removing a stone slab.
 While we were down there a shadow moved across the entrance.
 Bill and I fought each other to get out of there and didn't stop running until we got to Welton.
 It was only a tree branch moving across the setting sun, but it frightened us thoroughly."